honestbleeps/Reddit-Enhancement-Suite/README.md

   3. Navigate to the ``RES.safariextension`` folder for RES and select it.
   4. It will likely say you cannot install it because no Safari development certificate exists.
 You will need to visit the [Safari Dev Center](https://developer.apple.com/devcenter/safari/index.action) and create an account (right hand side).
   5. You then need to visit the [Safari Developer Program](https://developer.apple.com/programs/safari/) site and sign up for a FREE account.
   6. You can then visit your member page and use the certificate utility to create a new Safari Developer Certificate.
 Follow the instructions to install the certificate.
-If you have an error involving it being signed by an unknown authority, then doubleclick the certificate and under the ``Trust`` setting choose ``Always Trust``.
+If you have an error involving it being signed by an unknown authority, then double click the certificate and under the ``Trust`` setting choose ``Always Trust``.
 You should then be able to install the extension from the ``Extension Builder`` menu.

 ##### Building in Opera
   1. Click ``Tools->Extensions->Manage Extensions``